TomyAlberdi/Obsidian-Vault/Development/Testing/Unit Testing.md

 - Mocha
 - Chai
 ## NPM
 npm is the default package management system for Node.js.
-When we refer to “packages” what we are referring to is code packages that will live in a folder called “node_modules” and will have a configuration that will call them inside a file called “package.json”.
+When we refer to “packages” what we are referring to is code packages that will live in a folder called `node_modules` and will have a configuration that will call them inside a file called “package.json”.
-This is generated when starting a project with the command “npm init” having previously downloaded node.js.
+This is generated when starting a project with the command `npm init` having previously downloaded node.js.
 This configuration will contain valuable information for the project, for example:
 - The author
 - The title of the project